Last updated: 10/6/2020

 It had taken me a year to get off the Prozac because of the withdrawal symptoms (yes the doctors say they are not addictive, but there is evidence to prove that they are, and coming off them is tough, especially without the help of a psychotherapist).

 They gave me a drug in A&E called Promethazine, which is actually a strong antihistamine that gives a sedative effect.
 Well, I thought it was better than taking Diazepam, so I gave it a try.

 It zombified me and after 3 days I felt deeply depressed, so I stopped taking it and the panic attacks came back with a vengeance!

 Finally, I started therapy although by this time I was starting to doubt that it could help me and that maybe I would have to go back on anti-depressants.

-However, after just a few weeks of therapy my mood started to lift and I felt that I could see a way forward and that I might have the strength to tackle these awful panic attacks and feeling of extreme anxiety just with therapy alone.
+However, after just a few weeks of therapy, my mood started to lift and I felt that I could see a way forward and that I might have the strength to tackle these awful panic attacks and feelings of extreme anxiety just with therapy alone.
 I was ready to take on the challenge!

 The therapist explored with me the reasons I might be feeling these overwhelming feelings of fear and panic.